 Depending on the state you’re in, the bank may sue you to recover the deficiency.
 However most lenders avoid suing their borrowers due to the costs of filing deficiency lawsuits.

 If in case the bank files a lawsuit and you cannot pay the deficiency, they can place a lien on your assets, come after your wages, or even freeze your bank account.

 To avoid these things from happening, you can talk to the lender for a possible repayment agreement or declare bankruptcy.
 We recommend speaking with an attorney to make the right decision in your financial situation.

 3. Can I Sell My Home in Foreclosure to Cash Home Buyers?

 Yes.
 You can sell your home in foreclosure to a cash home buyer, but you’ll receive a lesser cash offer compared to selling it through a real estate agent.
 In exchange for an offer below market value, you will be able to sell fast (as short as 7 days) and sell as-is meaning no repairs.

 When facing foreclosure, an offer from a buyer that covers the mortgage and provides you with some cash, is a great deal.

-Key Takeaways: Can You Sell a House in Foreclosure in Maryland?
+Key Takeaways: Can You Sell a House in Foreclosure Maryland?

-There is no rule that prevents you from selling your house in foreclosure in Maryland; however, the process is more complex compared to selling a typical property since there is a short deadline.
+There is no rule that prevents you from selling your house in foreclosure; however, the process is more complex compared to selling a typical Maryland property since there is a short deadline.